 by Glenn Lovell

-Pity the poor horror fanatic.
+Pity the poor horror enthusiast.
 He’s so hungry for anything that promises to raise grade-A gooseflesh, he’s always susceptible to false advertising and genre “experts” who rush to proclaim the latest horror show the next “Hostel” or “Texas Chainsaw Massacre.”

 A case in point is “The Road,” not to be confused with the Cormac McCarthy adaptation of the same title.
 This low-budget, subtitled entry is from the Philippines.
 Which, in itself, sounds promising.
 After all, some of the most shocking films of recent vintage ‒ I’m thinking “Frontier(s),” “Them,” “REC,” Miike’s “Audition” ‒ have come from abroad.

 The lobby standee of what appears a mummified corpse certainly reeled in more than a few fright fans this weekend.

 Unfortunately, this import by the do-it-all Yam Laranas (credited as photog, editor, co-writer, director) was greeted by more yawns than screams.

 “The Road” proves a bumpy ride, slow-going, monotonous and, the most unforgivable sin of all, not in the least scary.
 Like every genre specialist from Gaspar Noé to Quentin Tarantino, Laranas starts at the end and flashes further and further back in time to explain why a harmless-looking shut-in kidnaps and tortures young wayfarers who, for reasons known only to themselves, keep heading down a country road, even after driver-less cars and blood-splattered pedestrians appear out of the dark.